Andechs75/Elite-Dangerous-Streamdeck-Icons/README.md

 ## How to use
 - Copy the icons somewhere on your computer.
-- Use the streamdeck config software to assign the icons for the plugin or for hotkeys.
+- Use the streamdeck config software to assign icons for the plugin or for hotkeys.

 ## Attributions
 - [u/Neon11234-EU-](https://www.reddit.com/r/EliteDangerous/comments/gvera7/ed_stream_deck_icon_pack_included/), origin of this design.